 When is CUE Library open?

 - Library Hours

 - During the fall and winter semesters from 9:00 pm to 12:00 am Monday to Thursday and from 6:00 pm to 9:00 pm Friday to Sunday, your student ID card is required for entry into the library.
-Minimal library and IT services are provided during those times.
+Minimal Circulation and IT Help Desk services are provided during those times.

 What can the library help you with?

 - Understanding citations, bibliographies, as well as essay formatting

 - Developing your research and information literacy skills